 German composer and organist Johann Sebastian Bach (1685–1750) was one of the foremost figures in Western music.
 He left a huge body of choral and instrumental music breathtakingly rich in beauty and complexity.
-His music has often been the inspiration for choreographers and features in Royal Ballet works including Wheeldon's Electric Counterpoint, Brandstrup's Goldberg – The Brandstrup-Rojo Project and McGregor's Tetractys – The Art of Fugue (in an arrangement by Michael Berkeley).
+His music has often been the inspiration for choreographers and features in such Royal Ballet works as Christopher Wheeldon's Electric Counterpoint, Kim Brandstrup's Goldberg – The Brandstrup-Rojo Project and Wayne McGregor's Tetractys – The Art of Fugue (in an arrangement by Michael Berkeley).

 Bach was recognized in his day for his brilliant talent as a performer, teacher and rigorously active musician and organ builder; that he did all this while composing music in which technical complexity, intelligence and beauty are perfectly balanced is astonishing.